arthurgassner/swissenergy-backend/README.md

 ## Running the backend

 The backend is meant to be run as a dockerized app, running off some machine.
-This [project's writeup](swissenergy.arthurgassner.ch) goes in depth about how to run this project.
+This project's [write-up](swissenergy.arthurgassner.ch) goes in depth about how to run the backend.

 ![](img/backend.png)